grannyMOO/grannyMOO/README.md

-- 👋 Hi, I’m @grannyMOO, so don't take my name
+- 👋 Hi, I’m Alayna.
-- 👀 I’m interested in ...
+- 👀 I’m interested in crochet, piano, programming, and personal growth.
-- 🌱 I’m currently learning ...
-AP Calculus AB and AP Physics 1
+- 🌱 I’m currently a freshman in college majoring in Computer Science.
-- 💞️ I’m looking to collaborate on ...actually I don't want to collaborate
-- 📫 How to reach me ...
-I guess you don't

 <!---
 grannyMOO/grannyMOO is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.